 Stage One: 'A New Future'

-In 2013, we improved the first stage of our Supported Housing Programme by introducing a 12-week programme each weekday morning, focusing on recovery and resettlement through process groups and educational sessions.
+The core of Nehemiah's work is our recovery programme, A New Future, which focuses on recovery and resettlement through process groups and educational sessions.
 We encourage the participating cohort to work through issues together, sharing experiences, challenging one another and resolving conflict.
 This has helped build resilience to increase the men's ability to cope with the day-to-day social, emotional and practical pressures.

 Stage Two: 'Move-On'